siemens/gencmpclient/README.md

 When the intermediate library `libcmp` is used, `-lcmp` is needed additionally.
 Add the directories (e.g., with the linker option `-L`) where they can be found.
 See also the environment variable `OUT_DIR`.
-Consider using also linker options like `-Wl,-rpath=.` for helping the Linux loader find the libraries at run time.
+Consider using also linker options like `-Wl,-rpath,.` for helping the Linux loader find the libraries at run time.

 Also make sure that the OpenSSL libraries